-About 40 percent of American adults have trouble swallowing pills, according to a Harris Interactive poll.
-Commonly cited issues include gagging, a lingering aftertaste from an incomplete swallow, and having a pill become lodged in the throat.
-These problems can be even more prevalent in seniors with conditions such as Parkinson’s disease, Alzheimer’s and other forms of dementia, and stroke, all of which can affect the ability to swallow.
+According to an online Harris Interactive poll, about 40 percent of American adults have trouble swallowing pills.
+Commonly cited issues include gagging, a lingering aftertaste from an incomplete swallow and having a pill become lodged in the throat.
+These problems can be even more prevalent in seniors with conditions such as Parkinson’s disease (PD), Alzheimer’s disease, other forms of dementia, and stroke, all of which can affect one’s ability to swallow.

-A group of researchers from the University of Heidelberg has unlocked the secret to taking oral medications, even for those with dysphagia (difficulty swallowing).
+A group of researchers from the University of Heidelberg has unlocked the secret to taking oral medications in pill form, even for those with mild dysphagia (difficulty swallowing).
 Scientists tested two techniques for taking pills on more than 150 men and women.
 Some of the participants had preexisting problems with swallowing and some did not.

 “Both techniques were remarkably effective in participants with and without reported difficulties swallowing pills and should be recommended regularly,” study authors say.